Spekingur/reference-tictactoe/self-assessment.md

 - Commit Stage

   * Yes.
-Commit stage builds app, unit tests it, creates a docker image and uploads it to dockerhub.
+Commit stage builds app, creates a docker image and uploads it to dockerhub.
+It is missing unit testing.
+For now.

 - Acceptance Stage